1. Home

 Creating A New Club

 Is there a club you find lacking on campus?
 Do you want to do something new and different?
+Did you see a club on our inactive clubs list that you wish to resurrect?
 Then you’re in the right place.

-This page outlines the basic steps, requirements and documents that you need to get started.
+This page outlines the basic steps, requirements and key documents that you need to get started.

 Read it all carefully and feel free to book a time to sit down with the clubs coordinator to discuss: clubs@ucsa.org.nz